 “An officer said to me, ‘She must be a really big woman, and stronger than you.’
 Society doesn't believe men like me that go through things like these.” – Male Survivor

 Developing services that meet the needs of all survivors of domestic violence (DV) requires that we center safety and all the voices of those that experience harm.
+Historically, domestic violence programs were born from the women’s liberation movement of the 1970’s to address the needs of female survivors.
+Overtime, it has come to be understood that anyone can be a victim of domestic violence regardless of race, ethnicity, class, sexual orientation, or gender identity.
 Currently, most domestic violence programs primarily provide services to women and children, who continue to represent the majority of victims seeking these services.
 At the same time, these programs struggle with the idea of integrating services to address male-identified victims across the lifespan.
 Both research and practice underscore the need to improve services to this group.

 While data shows that domestic violence disproportionately affects girls and women, boys, gay, bisexual, transmasculine and heterosexual men are also victims.
 In 2015, NRCDV conducted a series of listening sessions with male survivors; out of these conversations, we noted that one of the most significant barriers to accessing services was shame and stigma, including the pressure they felt as men to be strong and “keep everything together.”
 Male victims often fear that their complaints are not credible or that they will be blamed for the abuse if they tell anyone.
 Some re-counted that receiving non-residential services from a domestic violence (DV) program was not an option because of their gender.